vadaszgergo/terraform-public/cloudflare-zero-trust-web-application/README.md

 ```bash
 terraform destroy
 ```
+Please note, that terraform destroy might not work with all resources right away.
+Destroying the cloudflared tunnel can take some time if a user was logged into the website.
+Try the terraform destroy couple of times, after waiting few minutes between each try.

 ## Troubleshooting Notes
 - Ensure the VM `network_interface` specifies a valid subnetwork in the selected region; custom-mode VPCs require `subnetwork` instead of only `network`.